Osmorhiza berteroi Hook. & Arn.

 Conservation / Management

 It is impossible to know how much of a population decline has actually occurred.
 But a significant decline in O. berteroi does seem likely given the documented decline in old-growth northern hardwood forests, which are its primary, if not its only, habitat in Minnesota.
-Ongoing threats include clear-cutting of northern hardwood forests, intensive recreational use, and residential development in these forests.
-Osmorhiza berteroi may be able to survive a minimal level of selected tree harvesting if harvesting operations are conducted during the winter, but it is critical that the tree canopy remain essentially intact if the habitat is to continue to support this rare species (U.S. Forest Service 2000).
+Ongoing threats include the harvesting of timber in northern hardwood forests, intensive recreational use, and residential development in these forests.
+Osmorhiza berteroi may be able to survive a minimal level of selected tree harvesting, if harvesting operations are conducted during the winter, but it is critical that the tree canopy remain essentially intact if the habitat is to continue to support this rare species (U.S. Forest Service 2000).

 Conservation Efforts in Minnesota

-The Minnesota Biological Survey is in progress in northeastern Minnesota, raising the possibility that additional populations could be discovered.
-A portion of one O. berteroi population occurs within a state Scientific and Natural Area that is being managed to perpetuate this species and its habitat.
+The Minnesota Biological Survey has completed its baseline survey in northern Minnesota, though there is still a possibility that additional populations could be discovered.
+A portion of one O. berteroi population occurs within Spring Beauty Northern Hardwoods Scientific and Natural Area, which is being managed to perpetuate this species and its habitat.

 References and Additional Information